 Good replacement window options for historic homes can include low-emissivity (Low-E) glass, double or triple pane glass, and wood frame and sash protection coatings that will significantly improve the energy efficiency of your home and protect the replacement windows’ integrity for the life of the windows, while giving your home a fresh – but authentic – look that will enhance its intrinsic beauty and character.

 To learn more about historic home replacement windows in San Jose, CA, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.